-The Fund's investment consultant is expected to advise on, and provide an objective assessment of, differing approaches to responsible investment to help the Trustee decide on a suitable strategy and adopt appropriate responsible investment, including climate-related, objectives for the Fund.
-The responsibilities of the investment consultant are set out in more detail in the Governance section of this report.
-In its annual reviews of the investment consultant, the Trustee explicitly assesses the integration of ESG (including climate) risks in the investment advice it receives.
+The Fund's Investment Consultant is expected to advise on, and provide an objective assessment of, differing approaches to responsible investment to help the Trustee decide on a suitable strategy and adopt appropriate responsible investment, including climate-related, objectives for the Fund.
+The responsibilities of the Investment Consultant are set out in more detail in the Governance section of this report.
+In its annual review of the Investment Consultant, the Trustee explicitly assesses the integration of ESG (including climate) risks in the investment advice it receives.